MelissaAstbury/SEMPopulationInformation/use-cases/use-cases-defined.md

+# Use cases defined

-The uses cases defined go here...
+The below list show the use cases defined for the current project:

-UC1: All the countries in the world organised by largest population to smallest.
+> UC1: As a user I want to get a report on the all the countries in the world organised by largest population to smallest.